JuliaGeo/CFTime.jl/README.md

 DateTimeStandard(y,m,d,H,M,S,µS,mS,nS; units=:nanosecond)
 # DateTimeStandard(2000-01-01T00:00:00.000000001)
 ```

-As in Julia's `Dates`, the default time resolution is milliseconds.
+As in Julia's `DateTime`, the default time resolution is milliseconds.
 The duration are encoded internally as a 64-bit signed integer.
 High precision integer (or floating point numbers) can also be used, for example a 128-bit signed integer: